xRedik/Master_Thesis/README.md

 ├── code/
 │   └── [Models that implemented for every work and script that was used to collect simulated data] ├── data/
-│   └── [Simulated subset of data used for training and testing the CNN model] ├── papers/
+│   └── [Simulated subset of dataset used for training and testing the CNN model] ├── papers/
 │   └── [Reference papers for the research]
 ├── reports/